bonn0062/GSoD/absolute_beginners.rst

 Basic array operations
 ----------------------

 Once you've created your arrays, you can start to work with them.
-Let's say, for example, that you've created two arrays, one called "data" and one called "ones":
+Let's say, for example, that you've created two arrays, one called "data" and one called "ones"

 .. image:: images/np_array_dataones.png

-You can easily add arrays together with the plus sign.
+You can easily add the arrays together with the plus sign.

 ::